 Let’s use the Shotgun importer to get the remaining data into Shotgun.
 First, we’ll select the “Add Asset” dropdown and then Import Assets.
 We can drag and drop our excel breakdown directly into the window, or copy and paste from the sheet.

 Let’s match the columns, deactivate Shots from importing since they don’t exist in Shotgun yet, and then specify “Asset Name” so that asset names that already exist get updated with more information in our breakdown, like a description.
 Then, let’s add thumbnails to make this more visually appealing.

 Note: importing may take a little while depending on thumbnail image sizes.

-Now that assets are imported, we’ll select the Assets that use the standard task template we created, and apply our Task template to the ones that are blank.
+Now that assets are imported, we’ll apply the standard task template that we created earlier to the Assets that we just imported, where the Task Template is blank.